-This all Medical Binder is a end-all, be-all for your tracking needs.
-This free printable binder keeps track of everything you may want for monitoring your health and keeping key information in one place.
+This Medical Binder is an end-all, be-all for your tracking needs.
+This printable binder keeps track of everything you may want for monitoring your health and keeping key information in one place.
 Print one or print them all!

 As an example, you may only need to print the Migraine Tracker right now and that is great!
 It is here for you!
 Others may want to print everything and keep a full tracker/planner.
 It is flexible based on your needs.

-I recommend downloading the entire PDF and printing the pages.
+I recommend grabbing the entire PDF sample pages and printing the pages.
 Three hole punch them and put them into a binder.

 I included a cover sheet and inserts for different width spines.
 If there are certain sheets that don’t apply, then go ahead and exclude them.